-2025.This increase in use suggests increasing clinician awareness of this diagnostic technique, but likely also some percent of overuse.
-Secondly, the assay has recently moved in-house from a commercial company (Karius), leading to faster turn-around-time; given this, there is concern that utilization will increase even faster.
+sent in just the first two weeks of 2025, a rate triple that of the equivalent period in 2024.
+This increase in use suggests increasing clinician awareness of this diagnostic technique, but likely also some percent of overuse.
 Finally, there is active consideration of implementing pmNGS for diagnosis in common critical illness syndromes, such as sepsis10.
-Assessing utility of current use is necessary before extending.
+Assessing utility of current clinical use for pmNGS is essential before extending the scope of its use.